twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-05-a-simile-for-nibbana%zh.rst

 If you arrive at this point, see and know that there is a place without deaths.
 With the contemplation, khandhas disappear.
 Seeing the impermanence is the eyes of the disciple of the ariya.
 Not seeing deaths is the eyes of ariya.

 That no khandha exists is khandha nirodho nibbānaṁ—The cessation of the khandha is Nibbāna.
 Section ② (i.e., the five khandhas) not exists.
 These are death elements.
-The reason of not seeing deaths is the cessation of sections ② and ③ together (i.e., from viññāṇa …to … kamma).
+The reason of not seeing deaths is the cessation of section ② connecting section ③ (i.e., from viññāṇa …to … kamma).

 Only Nibbāna and magga ñāṇa are leaving behind.
 Section ①, ②, ③, and ④, all are ceased.
 All of them are samudaya and dukkha saccas.
 The whole cycle of D. A. process is teaching for someone not in practice.
 The whole cycle of D. A. process is ended for someone in practice.
 After the contemplation of D. A. process and becoming a Buddha, he knew its beginning and the end of it.